Mechanisms of Andreev reflection in quantum Hall graphene: Low-energy model derivation

 \comment{We derive the effective Hamiltonian from the continuum limit of a simplified version of Eq.~\ref{eq:tb_hamiltonian}.} To derive the low-energy effective model presented in Sec.~\ref{sec:edges}, we start with the valley-symmetric Dirac-Bogoliubov-de Gennes Hamiltonian~\cite{akhmerovBoundaryConditionsDirac2008} version of Eq.~\ref{eq:tb_hamiltonian} for an infinite system along the $y$-axis.
 We also take $\chi \rightarrow 0$, such that $f({\bf r}_i) \rightarrow \Theta({\bf r}_i)$.
 The Hamiltonian reads

-where the $\rho$ and $s$ Pauli matrices act on valley and sublattice spaces, $k$ is the momentum along the $y$-direction, and $k_0$ is the Dirac nodes momentum for an arbitrary nanoribbon orientation.
-We also simplify the problem by taking $\mu$ to be constant over the entire system.
+where the $\nu_i$ and $s_i$ Pauli matrices act on valley and sublattice spaces, $k$ is the momentum along the $y$-direction, $\pm k_0$ are the Dirac nodes momenta for an arbitrary nanoribbon orientation, amd $v$ is the Fermi velocity.
+We consider a Fermi level mismatch by taking